Today, I am sharing decorating cookies 101 with Wilton royal icing. The Wilton royal icing mix makes it so easy!

-I made a goal this year to learn four new things.
-On top of my list is to learn how to decorate cookies with Royal Icing.
-I have no plans to become a professional cookie decorator.
-Trust me, that is not going to happen, Rather, I would like to be able to decorate cookies well enough to serve them at some of the parties that I will host this year.
+I made a goal to learn four new things.
+On top of my list is to learn how to decorate cookies with royal icing.
+I love the way professionally decorated cookies look, but I have no plans to become a professional cookie decorator.
+Trust me, that is not going to happen.
+The reason I want to learn how to use royal icing is so that I can serve them at parties that I will host this year.

-I tried my first attempt at decorating cookies with royal icing in early December.
-It took me six hours to decorate 32 cookies.
-It was so frustrating and I stayed up until 3:00am!
+On my first attempt at decorating cookies with royal icing, it took me six hours to decorate 32 cookies.
+I was so frustrated and, I stayed up until 3:00am!
 The biggest problem I had was getting the consistency right.
 I filled the bags a few times only to realize I had to remove the icing because it was either too thick or too runny.
 The tips I had were too large or too small and I didn’t have enough bags for the different colors of frosting.

-The cookies turned out great, but the process was so painful that I doubted I would ever try them again.
+The royal icing cookies turned out great, but the process was so painful that I doubted I would ever try them again.

 I made the cookies ahead of time and strongly recommend you do this.
 I love this recipe and it is the only one I ever use.